N-Basu/Digital-Mental-Calendar/README.md

 This special calculator allows you to pinpoint the exact day of the week of any past calendar date you enter, using calculations derived from our internationally recognized Gregorian calendar.

 # Requirements
--> The date must be entered in the MM-DD-YYYY format
+-> The date must be entered in the MM/DD/YYYY format

 -> The date cannot be a future date, it can only be past or present